Close-up of woman using earplugs while sleeping to block noise and protect hearing, featured in earplugs guide

 Working in loud environments

-Protects from long-term hearing loss in factories, workshops, and concerts
+Protects from long-term hearing loss and tinnitus in factories, construction sites, and concerts

 Traveling